michaelf9598/michaelf9598.github.io/_posts/2018-10-18-Flags-n-Stuffies.md

 ![NorthKorea](/image/NorthKorea.png)
 ![Vietnameeeeeeeeeee](/image/Vietnameeeeeeeeeee.png)

 In all last week, I struggled for a good amount of time.
-I previously was unaware that you could define functions and use them in the ```place-image```
+I previously was unaware that you could define functions and use them in the ```place-image```.
+After Mr.Allata helped, the entire assignment became so much more easy to understand.
+After learning it, I finished the project within the next day or two.
+After that we worked on includiong images in our reflections which I had troublke with in the beginning. i learned that I used the wrong directory name and that single mistake made the entire function not work.
+After learning that simple mistake, I used the new code and provided the images above.
+In all, I am enjoying using pyret and im understand the language every bit more every class.